Tham Luang Nang Non

-On 2 July 2018, the cave was brought to international prominence when twelve members of a junior association football team and their assistant coach were found deep inside the cave.
-They had become trapped due to monsoonal flooding on 23 June.
-A rescue effort succeeded in bringing them out safely by 10 July.
-Two Thai rescue divers died as a result of the rescue.
+Previously known only to locals, Tham Luang Cave came to global attention when twelve members of a junior association football team and their assistant coach were found alive deep inside the cave on 2 July 2018 after they were trapped by monsoonal flooding on 23 June.
+A rescue mission brought everyone out safely by 10 July.
+Two Thai rescue divers died during the mission.